Jazz0P/BlockchainRPGEducation-/README.md

 ---

-Thank you for exploring the `RPGAchievements` contract!
+Thank you for exploring the `Blockchain-RPG` contract!
 Your feedback and contributions are welcome.